-Yes, I did say, “save money by sleeping.”
+Yes, we did say, “save money by sleeping.”

-When you don’t get a good night’s sleep, you risk the development of various health concerns.
+When you don’t get a good night’s sleep, you risk developing various health concerns.
 If you are dealing with poor health related to your sleep, you might find yourself spending more money on prescription medications or even just daily stimulants to keep yourself going.

 Doctors say that temperatures below 60 degrees are not ideal for sleeping.
 So if you turn off your heat in an effort to save a few bucks, you’re likely going to lose sleep.

-And that is doubly important for those of us living in the Midwest, where temperatures routinely drop into the single digits through the cold winter.
+And that is doubly important for those of us living in places where temperatures routinely drop into the single digits through the cold winter.